-^{}Assistant Professor, Department of Political Science, University of Michigan, cjfariss@umich.edu; cjf0006@gmail.com
+Christopher J. Fariss , Assistant Professor, Department of Political Science, University of Michigan, cjfariss@umich.edu.

-[†]Special thanks goes to Michael Kenwick and Kevin Reuning, who have provide an immeasurable amount of assistance and support as I prepared this response.
-Much of the work builds on several joint measurement projects that are currently underway (Reuning, Kenwick and Fariss, 2018).
-I would also like to acknowledge research support from the SSK (SocialScience Korea) Human Rights Forum, the Ministry of Education of the Republic of Korea, and the National Research Foundation of Korea (NRF- 2016S1A3A2925085).
+Special thanks to Michael Kenwick and Kevin Reuning, who have provided an immeasurable amount of assistance and support as I prepared this response.
+Much of the work builds on several joint measurement projects that are currently underway (Reuning, Kenwick, and Fariss Forthcoming).
+I also acknowledge research support from the SSK (SocialScience Korea) Human Rights Forum, the Ministry of Education of the Republic of Korea, and the National Research Foundation of Korea (NRF-2016S1A3A2925085).
+Replication files are available at the American Political Science Review Dataverse: https://doi.org/10.7910/DVN/EB8DD8.